trey-rosius/package-delivery-microservice/README.md

 If you notice, we could easily use a workflow to orchestrate these activities.

 Maybe you'll love to redo this endpoint as a workflow as an exercise.

+## Pickup Service

+The next service is the pickup service